AlexSwensen/alexswensen.io-old/content/blog/2019-12-06-vscode-python3-intellisense/index.md

 ---
-title: "Setting up VSCode Python3 Intellisense"
+title: "Setting up Python3 Intellisense in Visual Studio Code"
 date: 2019-12-06T22:00:00-05:00
 description: "Because for some reason it isn't setup by default..."
 ---